cshorv/analogic-docs/docs/source/widgets.rst

 -  id\ **:** Widget Id which used for refeerence in framework
 -  type: Type of Widget
 -  width: width of the button (%), if hasLayout == true, default: 50%
--  height\ **:** height of the button
 -  hideIfNoData: boolean if true the widget will hide with empty content
 -  largeIncrement: The larger value you can increase
 -  listen: {event, method} events for the widget listen to and method to do
--  marginBottom: pixel count of margin position
--  marginLeft: pixel count of margin position
--  marginRight: pixel count of margin position
--  marginTop: pixel count of margin position
 -  maxRange\ **:** Maximal value
 -  minRange\ **:** Minimal value
 -  skin: Selected skin of the widget